OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ```
 > iptables and wpa_supplicant are installed by default on Kali Linux.

-You should check if your one of your WiFi card has AP capabilities.
-This can be done by using the command `iwconfig` on Kali Linux:

-    ```shell
-    $ iw list | grep AP
-    ```

-If your WiFi card has AP capabilities, you can use it to create access point.
+2. Route traffic to additional network interface where traffic can reach the target network.
+Additional network interface can be wired connection or other WiFi card.

+This can be done by using the built-in utilities on macOS.
+You can use [share the internet connection on Mac with other network users](https://support.apple.com/en-ke/guide/mac-help/mchlp1540/mac "Share the internet connection on Mac with other network users").

 ##### Configuration